Aurianne Denny

 My name is Denise Googoo, and I am proud to serve as the Case Manager for the vibrant community of We’koqma’q, where I have lived my entire life.
 My passion for this community and its wonderful people fuels my commitment to my role.

-As a devoted mother of four—Sheldon, Selena, Shaquille, and Stanley—and a proud Grammy to two handsome grandsons, they are the joys of my life.
+As a devoted mother of four—and a proud Grammy to two handsome grandsons, they are the joys of my life.
 Family is at the heart of everything I do.

 I graduated from SAERC in 1996 with my grade 12 diploma and pursued further education at UCCB for two years.
 My professional journey began in 2003 when I joined Social Development as a receptionist.
 I am fortunate to work alongside an amazing colleague, Tillie Googoo (SDA), and together we have dedicated over 20 years to this vital service.